renmeii/SATpwnlugin/README.md

 -   **Loose Mode:** The plugin adds an "exploration bonus" to the weight of all channels, making it more likely to try less common channels.
 It also has a 10% chance to jump to a completely random supported channel to discover new networks.
 -   **Drive-by Mode:** This mode uses much shorter expiry times for APs (30 min) and clients (15 min).
 It also uses a lower score threshold and a shorter cooldown for initiating attacks, making it highly aggressive.
 -   **Recon Mode:** Systematically cycles through all supported channels to gather data without performing any attacks.
--   **Auto Mode:** This is where the activity based dtection comes into play.
+-   **Auto Mode:** This is where the activity based detection comes into play.
 The plugin uses the following logic to decide which sub-mode to use:
     -   If the device is moving, it will go into driveby mode.
 (5+ new APs in 5 minutes = moving)
-    -   If the device is stationary, it will go into recon mode. (<5 new APS consistently for 1+ hour = stationary)
+    -   If the device is stationary, it will go into recon mode. (<5 new APs consistently for 1+ hour = stationary)
-    -   If the device sees a lot of data, it will go into strict mode (<10 APs in memorrry = loose mode, 10 or more than = strict mode)
+    -   Away from home + <10 APs tracked, it will go into loose mode.
-    -   If the device sees a not a whole lot of data, it will go into loose mode.
+    -   Away from home + 10+ APs tracked, it will go into strict mode.

 ## Installation